-The National Urban League is a celebrate civil rights organization committed to the financial development of urban cities.
+The National Urban League is a celebrated civil rights organization committed to the financial development of urban cities.
 This nonprofit began in 1910, in the city of New York and now has 95 affiliates in 35 states and in Washington, DC.
 The Urban League is a non-profit charity that promotes, jobs, education and housing opportunities in the inner cities of the United States.
 Their goal is to promote and encourage independence, by developing the whole person.

 Their Programs Include: